-4. Administration.
-Subject to the terms of this Section 4, this Plan members such administrative duties as it may deem advisable and the Committee, or any person to whom it has delegated duties, may employ one or more qualified persons to render advice with respect to any responsibility the Committee or such person may have under this Plan.
+4.1 Delegation.
+The Committee may delegate to one or more of its members such administrative duties as it may deem advisable and the Committee, or any person to whom it has delegated duties, may employ one or more qualified persons to render advice with respect to any responsibility the Committee or such person may have under this Plan.
 The Committee may employ attorneys, consultants, accountants, or other persons and the Committee, the Company, and its officers and directors shall be entitled to rely upon the advice, opinions, or valuations of any such persons.
 All actions taken and all interpretations and determinations made by the Committee in good faith shall be final and binding upon all persons who have received grants under the Plan, the Company, and all other interested persons.
 No member or agent of the Committee shall be personally liable for any action, determination, or interpretation made in good faith with respect to the Plan and all members and agents of the Committee shall be fully protected by the Company in respect of any such action, determination, or interpretation.